 As Christian sociologists, we study sociology to better understand human relationships and the way in which sin affects them in this fallen world where we see suffering and injustice.
 By actively studying, diligently researching, and consciously participating in society, we are able to discover ways in which God is calling us to be His agents of renewal here on earth.

-Dr. Nina Heckler's office is in J-5 in the PAC.
+The Sociology Department is located in the Warren Jones Academic Suite in the PAC.
 For a complete map of the PAC, click here.